-Born in Palmerston North in 1978 Jeramiah began playing the Piano at a very young age then moved into teaching himself the Acoustic and Electric Guitar and most things that make noise.
+Born in Palmerston North (Jeremy Ross) in 1978, Jeramiah began playing the Piano at a very young age then moved into teaching himself the Acoustic and Electric Guitar and most things that make noise.
 He Spent his teens writing 100’s of songs and recording via multi-tracking on 4 track tape recorders and early computers such as the Amiga 500 with it’s Octamed tracker software.
 He then became the Production engineer at Radio Control 99.4FM part of the b-net after being taught by Creative Sounds Society (The Stomach) in Palmerston North Jeramiah created Module in 2003 as a solo side project after performing in many local bands such as _sense with Hayden Sinclair and worked with local folk songwriter Steve Asplin and many others but Module quickly took on a life on it’s own and became Jeramiah’s main focus, Jeramiah went on to meet and perform & record with many NZ acts.

 Jeramiah Ross’s debut album Remarkable Engines released through LOOP Recordings achieved national success, becoming a landmark in New Zealand Electronica and Classical Music.
 His music was used on the “Love Affair in Wellington Campian” He joined Fly My Pretties performing his classical compositions “Oh Fair Moonlight & Rain” for sell-out shows around all major theaters and halls.
 From there, he worked on video game soundtracks with the innovative game ‘Shatter’ which achieved huge international success on the PlayStation Network & Steam and with many calling it one of the best video game soundtracks of our generation.
 His follow-up album ‘Imagineering’, which is ambient electronica took his career to new heights by mixing live instrumentation with technology.
 He followed this up with ‘Love In The Digital’, mixing Electronic & Digital Rock genres.
 He has worked with many creative companies such as Weta Workshop, RESN and PIKPOK, Activision, Dreamworks, Adult-Swim Games, Magic Leap (jamming with Rony for TEDx) and other agencies and companies on many interactive and creative projects that had major success in the video game/digital markets on the Google Play & Apple’s App Store providing sound design and audio programming and music with IP’s such as Robot Unicorn Attack 2, Pudding Monsters & Dreamworks – Rise of the Guardians & How to Train Your Dragon as well as providing sound design & music for various short films (one of which called “Metta Via” won International awards and was released via DUST‘s YouTube Channel and over 2 million on Facebook and other platforms)

 He has also worked with a lot of really amazing creative musicians in New Zealand and played keyboards for Rhombus & The Black Seeds Performed & Worked with NZ electronica greats Pitch Black.
 Toured with composer Rhian Sheehan to Australia and Spain.
-Created music with Paul Mclaney and collaborated on many projects with leading digital artist Matt Pitt (aka redkidone) and is currently collaborating with leading visual artist Larua Dubuk known for her work on Valve’s Half-life and the Portal video game series.
+Created music with Paul Mclaney and collaborated on many projects with leading digital artist Matt Pitt (aka redkidone)

 On The Interweb…